9 More Winning Tips on SEO for Fashion Blogs and Brands

 Optimizing a blog is easier than an ecommerce website.
 You have more freedom with what kind of content you can prepare, but the guidelines for successful SEO still apply.
 Remember to follow these steps on your blog:

 - Use keywords where they matter most.
-Those places include the title tag, the meta description tag, H1-H4 tags, image names and alt attributes and the text’s body.
+Those places include the URL address, the title tag, the meta description tag, H1-H4 tags, image names and alt attributes and the text’s body.
 Be careful not to overstuff your pages with the same keywords as it can hurt your rankings.

 - Optimize your images.
 As mentioned in the previous post, being careless with images can and will cause your website to load slowly, and nobody likes a slow-loading website.
-Minimize those kilobytes while preserving the quality by choosing the right file format and tweaking the size.
+Minimize those kilobytes while preserving the quality by choosing the right file format, tweaking the dimensions and compressing the file.

 - Write content that is original (no plagiarizing!), well-formatted and fulfills the user’s goal for visiting the page.